JarbasHiveMind/HiveMind-community-docs/docs/devs.md

-HiveMind makes heavy use of OVOS technology as imported libraries, additionally client libraries are provided that implement the HiveMind protocol
+HiveMind makes heavy use of OVOS technology as imported libraries, additional client libraries are provided that implement the HiveMind protocol

 ### Libraries